Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Unveiling Muon via a Preconditioning View

-{ This observation may offer a possible rationale for the empirical effectiveness of matrix-sign preconditioning reported in large-scale model training~\citep{jordan2024muon,liu2025muon,wen2025fantastic}.
-Block-diagonal Hessian structures are well-documented in neural network training~\citep{collobert2004large,ormaniec2024does,dong2025towards}, particularly across distinct layers of Transformer architectures, which partially explains the success of Adam~\citep{zhang2024transformers,zhang2024adam}.
+This observation may offer a possible rationale for the empirical effectiveness of matrix-sign preconditioning reported in large-scale model training~\citep{jordan2024muon,liu2025muon,wen2025fantastic}.
+Prior work has discovered optimization heterogeneity across blocks in Transformers and shown that exploiting such heterogeneity can improve training efficiency~\citep{zhang2024transformers,zhang2024adam,zhang2024understanding,wang2025sharpness,li2026scaling}.
 However, focusing on each sub-block, even if there is some block-diagonal structure viewed in another basis (such as task representation space), SignGD/Adam fails to capture it since the basis is typically inaccessible.
-Muon, on the other hand, can adapt to such structures and may provide effective preconditioning. }
+Muon, on the other hand, can adapt to such structures and may provide effective preconditioning.